 Processing botanical extracts often requires careful consideration of the evaporator design.
 An evaporator is a piece of equipment that is designed to remove selected volatile components from a fluid.
 Selectively removing solvents from fluids is accomplished by controlling temperature and pressure of the fluid and also the evaporator and condenser design.

-The word thin-film refers to the process of coating the solution to be evaporated into a thin film on a heated surface.
+The word thin film refers to the process of coating the solution to be evaporated into a thin film on a heated surface.
 The thinner the film, the better the heat transfer and the better the mass transfer and therefore the shorter the time for evaporation.
 Short times for evaporation help preserve the Integrity and consistency of heat sensitive products.

 There are several different types of thin film evaporator that are used in industrial evaporation.
 The most popular type of heat exchangers for evaporation include shell & tube evaporators and wiped film evaporators.

 In order to get a thin film, the evaporator system must be designed carefully.
-For example, some viscous or slurries require rotors and blades to spread a thin film on a heated surface.
-Less viscous products may only not need complicated apparatus to obtain a thin film.
+For example, some viscous extracts or slurries require rotors and blades to spread a thin film on a heated surface.
+Less viscous products may not need complicated apparatus to obtain a thin film.

 Evaporator Design Types That Will Create a Thin Film